matyasselmeci/hpc-annex/design-2.md

 available to researchers with access to the OS Pool Access Point.

-This project is not presently intended to address other "bring-your-own" resources, such as PATh HTC allocations, although we it will probably be worthwhile to consider that (and those) resource(s) when improving the UI.
+This project is not presently intended to address other "bring-your-own" resources, such as PATh Facility allocations, although we it will probably be worthwhile to consider that (and those) resource(s) when improving the UI.

 ## Goals